ReviveSoft/video-cards/README.md

 ### About

-The `VidedCard` component was created by [ReviveSoft](https://www.revivesoft.net) to enhance user engagement with interactive media elements.
+The `VideoCard` component was created by [ReviveSoft](https://www.revivesoft.net) to enhance user engagement with interactive media elements.